-Sr. No. Initiative undertaken Details of the initiative (Web-link, if any, may be provided along- with summary) Outcome of the initiative 1 LED lights for energy conservation The Company has installed Light Emitting Diode (LED) lights in the following areas: Parking Area: 400 LED lights have the capacity of 20 Watts 200 LED lights have the capacity of 36 Watts 100 Sensor based 20 Watts lights.
+rovide details of the same as well as outcome of such initiatives, as per the following format: Sr. No. Initiative undertaken Details of the initiative (Web-link, if any, may be provided alongwith summary) Outcome of the initiative 1 LED lights for energy conservation The Company has installed Light Emitting Diode (LED) lights in the following areas: 1.
+Parking Area: 400 LED lights have the capacity of 20 Watts 200 LED lights have the capacity of 36 Watts 100 Sensor based 20 Watts lights.
 Mall Common Area: 266 LED lights have the capacity of 15 Watts 342 LED lights have the capacity of 12 Watts 100 LED lights have the capacity of 7 Watts.
-150 LED lights have the capacity of 30 Watts.
-It helps to conserve energy, in various ways: High Energy Efficiency: LED lights are highly energy-efficient compared to traditional incandescent or fluorescent bulbs.
-Low Power Consumption: LED lights require significantly less power to produce the same amount of light as traditional bulbs.
-Long Lifespan: LED lights have a much longer lifespan compared to traditional bulbs.
+150 LED lights have the capacity of 30 Watts. ways: 1.
+High Energy Efficiency: LED lights are highly energy-efficient compared to traditional incandescent or fluorescent bulbs.
+2. Low Power Consumption: LED lights require significantly less power to produce the same amount of light as traditional bulbs.
 2 Potted plants in company premises The Company has 298 plants in the mall premises Reduction in GHG emissions and other indoor pollutants.
 It also enhances the greenery in the work place.
 3 Installation of Solar Panels The roof top solar power plant installed in the mall generates electricity of 630 kWph Solar utilizes lower powered items such as LED / CFL lamps, lower powered electronics, etc. that do not use as much power as standard electric systems.
 Also, LEDs are powered from 12 VDC initially and require AC adapters to power with standard electric.
 By using DC power for LEDs, they are able to operate more efficiently by providing more light and less heat.
 In this way, electricity can be saved.

-Sr. No. Initiative undertaken Details of the initiative (Web-link, if any, may be provided along- with summary) Outcome of the initiative 4 Treatment of Organic Bio-degradable waste SMART Xpress Composting machine treats the organic bio-degradable waste at the source.
+Sr. No. Initiative undertaken Details of the initiative (Web-link, if any, may be provided alongwith summary) Outcome of the initiative 4 Treatment of Organic Bio-degradable waste SMART Xpress Composting machine treats the organic bio-degradable waste at the source.
 It operates with a very simple mechanism that breaks down the complex Bio-degradable waste into simpler forms.
 This deodorised waste-stock is further cured within the machine for 2-3 days to produce the compost as an end product. as a soil conditioner and maintains the

-7. Does the entity have a business continuity and disaster management plan?
+Does the entity have a business continuity and disaster management plan?
 Give details in 100 words / web link.